 Back then I had not developed the Helina Baby Carrier, nor was it even a concept in my mind.
-But the experience of carrying my daughter is what inspired me to create the baby carrier.
+But the experience of carrying my daughter has inspired me to create the baby carrier.

 If I never had a carrier or dismissed babywearing as only for babies, my trip to India would not have been so adventurous.
 Not only did it allow me to discover India with my little girl but using a carrier made life more convenient for me especially when she fell asleep or did not feel well.